Pave the Way With Branches

 Hossana yo lo quiero ver.

-I wrote this song on an April morning in 1999.
-I was walking down a gravel road in southern Minnesota, trying to come up with a song for Palm Sunday.
+Origin: I wrote this song on an April morning in 1999.
+I was walking down a gravel road near my home in southern Minnesota, trying to come up with a song for Palm Sunday.
 I didn’t have a pencil or paper to keep track of my ideas.
 So I just kept walking till a song came out that was easy to remember.
+When I got home I wrote it down.

-This energetic Palm Sunday song urges us to move out into the street singing and proclaiming the transformation that Jesus spoke of and lived out in his life.
+About: This energetic Palm Sunday song urges us to move out into the street singing and proclaiming the transformation that Jesus spoke of and lived out in his life.
 Challenging powers to release to the incarcerated.
 Bringing good news to the powerless.
 Welcoming the immigrant.
 Compassion and love of enemies.
-Perhaps even allowing the coming kingdom to be how Jesus described: pervasive but a bit unnoticed, small, ordinary, like a mustard seed.
+Perhaps even allowing the coming realm of God to be how Jesus described: pervasive but a bit unnoticed, small, ordinary, like a mustard seed.

-Perfect for a paperless traveling procession by the whole congregation.
+How to: It’s perfect for a paperless traveling procession by the whole congregation.
 Leader sings once, all repeat.
-Then have a supportive choir singing in parts, simple percussion (hand drum, shakers) and a good song leader who can call out the verses.
+Then have a supportive choir, pre-primed to jump in on SATB; pass out simple percussion (hand drum, shakers) and find a good song leader who can call out the verses.
 Wind your way through the church, or the neighborhood.
 Imagine the transformation.

-———-Attention Good Friday: Because He Stood: a song to help remove atonement from Good Friday—-
+———-Attention Good Friday: Because He Stood: a song to help remove atonement from Good Friday, and focus on Jesus life and the threat he posed to the powers of the day—-

 Here’s how Edina Community Lutheran Church used the song during the time of social distancing